expressobits/steam-multiplayer-peer/README.md

 ## Known issues

-⚠️ Features No channel support currently
+⚠️ No channel support currently
-At some point I intend to integrate channels to be used in rpcs commands, but currently it is only necessary to use channel 0 or the default rpcs.
+It's been concluded that it's a limitation of the socket system, I'll take it out of the plan for now.
+See issue #2 (https://github.com/expressobits/steam-multiplayer-peer/issues/2)

 ## In Progress